 Tennis elbow is a common condition that affects many people, including those that play tennis.
 It leads to pain felt on the outside part of the elbow where the wrist extensor muscles attach to the bone of the elbow called the lateral epicondyle.
 This can be due to repetitive movements including backhand strokes.
 Good technique and racquet grip is important to reduce the risk of the injury developing.

-An assessment of the injury with a Physiotherapist or Osteopath includes neck and upper limb strength and control - as this can lead to the localised problem at the elbow.
-If the problem is not settling with Physiotherapy, a Sports Doctor opinion would be indicated.
+An assessment of the injury with a Physiotherapist or Osteopath includes neck and upper limb strength and control — as this can lead to the localised problem at the elbow.
+If the problem is not settling with Physiotherapy, a Sport, Exercise & Musculoskeletal Medicine Consultant opinion would be indicated.
 It is important to exclude other conditions such as nerve entrapment and osteoarthritis of the elbow.
 Diagnostic ultrasound would confirm the changes seen in tennis elbow and also assess other conditions as well.
-Sometimes an X-ray or MRI may be needed.
+Sometimes an X‑ray or MRI may be needed.

 In all of the above, it’s important to note that correct technique and coaching for tennis and racquet sports is very important and worth the investment in time!